uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 Fixed:     Match legacy behaviour when changing gallery path, i.e. don't move files

 = V2.0.14 - 08.27.2013 =
-* NEW:     Added the ability to override photo thumbnail settings for NextGEN Basic Albums
+* NEW:     Added the ability to override thumbnail settings for NextGEN Basic Albums
 * NEW:     Shortcode Manager API, which ensures that shortcodes are outputted as intended
 * Changed: Re-added the ability to select the original image size for widgets
 * Fixed:   Ensure that stylesheet url returned is correct for Windows hosts
-* Fixed:   Broken links and lightbox effects with AJAX gallery pagination
+* Fixed:   Broken links and lightbox effects with AJAX pagination
 * Fixed:   Try to ensure that third party plugins don't add content to our dynamic JS
 * Fixed:   Improved reliability of iframely.js
 * Fixed:   Ensure that urls are generated correctly in HTTPs environments